ArthurS1/workshops/vim/README.md

 **Step 1 - Vim tutor**
 > - Do the vim tutorial.
 You can access it by typing `:Tutor` in nvim or on [openvim](https://www.openvim.com/) if you want a nice gui.
+> - You can also use [vim-adventures](https://vim-adventures.com/) but i do not recommand it cause I am so bad at this.
 > - It takes about 30 minutes and will give you usefull (and sometimes less usefull) shortcuts to start with.

 ### Hello world!